okpy/ok/kubernetes/kubernetes.md

 ## Migrations

-Use a local MySQL DB that is based off the lastest deployed version (checkout the git tag/commit).
+Use a local MySQL DB that is based off the latest deployed version (checkout the git tag/commit).

-    $ export OK_ENV=migration
     $ export DATABASE_URL=mysql://okdev@localhost:5436/db
     $ # checkout the models that are in production
     $ git checkout <commit-that-was-last-deployed>